"Enterprise, what we got back didn't live long... fortunately."

 - This could be considered a negative number of teleporter-related deaths.
 Except that Angier sets up all his originals to be drowned.

 - In Spaceballs, President Skroob reluctantly uses a transporter even though he's scared of them.
-His fears are realized when he materializes and the bottom half of his body is facing the wrong way.
+His fears are realized when he materializes and his head is facing the wrong way.
 He's transported back to "fix" the problem and we find out he only needed to walk to the next room, anyway.

 - The Doom film has Pinky, a character who has a wheelchair for a lower body.
 "He went to one dimension, his ass went to another."